Joseph Ignatius Judge

 - Died March 11, 1963 in Washington, DC USA

 He was a quick little fellow, playing at a time when first basemen needed to be fast on their feet, and when he retired, he held a host of fielding records at first base.
-The 1924 Washington Senators infield, of which he was a part, was famous for its sterling defense.
+The Washington Senators infield of 1924, of which he was a part, was famous for its sterling defense.

-He broke in with the 1915 Washington Senators at age 21, when Walter Johnson, the 27-year-old star of the team, won 27 games.
+He broke in with the Senators in 1915 at age 21, when Walter Johnson, the 27-year-old star of the team, won 27 games.
 He stayed with the Senators through 1932.
 During that time, they won the pennant twice - in 1924, when they won the World Series, and in 1925, when they lost the World Series.
 He roomed with Johnson for seven years.

 In the 1924 World Series, he hit .385, batting fifth in the lineup behind Sam Rice and Goose Goslin.
 In the 1925 World Series, he batted cleanup in several of the games as Rice had been moved to the lead-off spot.